CPSC-1012/sep-2022-a05-workbook-dgilleland/Agenda.md

 > *At the end of this topic/class, you should be able to:*
 >
+> - Select your active project for OmniSharp in Visual Studio Code
 > - Apply `use static` statements to simplify the use of static members of common classes (such as the `Console` class)
 > - Perform rounding of numeric values
 > - Format output as currency